 Bid-to-cover ratio definition

-What is Bid-to-cover ratio?
+What is bid-to-cover ratio?

 The bid-to-cover ratio considers the value of bids offered for an auction of bonds compared to the value or volume offered for sale.

 Based on this ratio, an auction is classified as successful if the bid-to-cover ratio is higher than the average bid-to-cover ratio of the past 12 auctions for the same type of securities.
-Moreover, a ratio with a value of 2 or higher shows a high demand for a specific security.
-A value of 1 or below signals potential problems in the execution of the auction because there may not be sufficient demand for the securities.
+Moreover, a ratio with a value of two or higher shows a high demand for a specific security.
+A value of one or below signals potential problems in the execution of the auction because there may not be sufficient demand for the securities.

 As for any other product or service, demand as a factor affects the price level.
 Hence, governments monitor this ratio to uncover the level of demand for their securities.
 The demand defines the interest rate (price) they pay for the borrowed money.
 Higher demand for the securities results in a lower price paid, while lower demand will result in a price rise to increase the attractiveness of the security.